Incompatible browser

 Limitations

 The authors state no explicit limitations, but these experiments did not examine the rats’ behavioral responses to the drugs.
-Behavioral observation, and perhaps human trials with psychological assessment, may be required to further understand the biological relevance of the D2L-5-HT2A heteromeric complex (and the lasting effects of potent 5-HT2A agonists on D2 receptors) in the psychoactivity of LSD.
+Behavioral observation, and perhaps human trials with psychological assessment, may be required to further understand the biological relevance of the D2L-5-HT2A heteromeric complex (and the lasting effects of potent 5-HT2A agonists on D2 receptors) in the psychoactive and behavioural effects of LSD.

-Footnote: an increased expression of serotonin 2A receptors has been found to increase behavioral response to potent dopamine agonists,[2] and the D2 receptor appears to be key to the therapeutic effects of amphetamine on ADHD.[3]
-More evidence suggests serotonin receptors modulate dopamine signalling,[4] which may be involved in their therapeutic efficacy, particularly in cases regarding addiction, motivation and priority setting.
-The modification of dopamine signalling by psychedelics, as well as the increasingly internally generated perceptual and thought content, and the shift of exteroception to interoception,[5] offer potential explanations for why so many anecdotal reports include alleviation of ADHD symptoms.
+An increased expression of serotonin 2A receptors has been found to increase behavioral response to potent dopamine agonists,[2] and the D2 receptor appears to be key to the therapeutic effects of amphetamine on ADHD.[3]
+More evidence suggests serotonin receptors modulate dopamine signaling,[4] which may be involved in their therapeutic efficacy, particularly in cases regarding addiction, motivation and priority setting.
+The modification of dopamine signaling by psychedelics, as well as the increasingly internally generated perceptual and thought content, and the shift of exteroception to interoception,[5] offer potential explanations for why so many anecdotal reports include alleviation of ADHD symptoms.